 The Construction (Design and Management) Regulations not only require suitable and sufficient toilet facilities but also cover washing, drinking water, changing and rest facilities.

-The layout of the site, the distance and spread of workers, as well as the number of workers all need to be taken into account when assessing your welfare facility needs on site.
+The layout of the site, the distance and spread of workers, as well as the number of workers all need to be taken into account when assessing your welfare facility needs on-site.

+Welfare facilities should always be considered at the planning stage before any work starts.
 Make sure your welfare provision passes the suitability test, and check you are providing suitable and sufficient welfare facilities for your workforce.

 Assess your project.
-How many people will be on site?
+How many people will be on-site?
 Where will they be working?
 How are they going to access welfare facilities?
 How will welfare facilities be kept clean?
 How will welfare facilities be maintained?